-Brian: Well yeah, I think when Moneyball came out, I remember talking about it and I may have written this in the book, I remember telling my wife about it saying oh yeah, Michael Lewis wrote a book about sabermetrics.
-She said well why don’t you write a book about sabermetrics, it’s what you do all the time.
-And I said eh, everybody knows this stuff already.
-Now that was 2003.
-I find myself having the same conversations at MLB Network in 2012, 2013.
-The same conversations, and I realized, okay, there is a hardcore group that’s hip to this stuff and it’s sweeping through baseball, but in the mainstream media – and I’m in the mainstream media – you know I’m doing the six o’ clock SportsCenter to MLB Tonight and even Clubhouse Confidential, but I’m constantly surrounded by the other analysts.
+That was 2003.
+I find myself having the same conversations at MLB Network in 2012-2013.
+The same conversation and I realized, okay, there is a hardcore group that’s hip to this stuff and it’s sweeping through baseball.
+But in the mainstream media – and I’m in the mainstream media – you know I’m doing the six o’ clock SportsCenter to MLB Tonight and even Clubhouse Confidential, but I’m constantly surrounded by the other analysts.
 Who are the analysts?
-They’re major league ballplayers, former major-leaguers.
-So I’m having the same discussions all these years later and by the way, the same discussions with fans which you can still have to this day.
+They’re major league ballplayers, former major leaguers.
+I’m having the same discussions all these years later and by the way, the same discussions with fans which you can still have to this day.

-So I realized there’s a lot of people out there who are really hardcore fans, who are big fans, who are not hip to this stuff, that are not sitting there reading FanGraphs and doing sort-able stats.
-And that’s still a significant part, and probably the majority of baseball fans, and these arguments are still being played out in the media, with the Cabrera-Trout MVP, and the annual Hall of Fame debates.
-So the combination of that drove me to think I could put this into a book, I have enough essays in these that I could write a book.
+I realized there’s a lot of people out there who are really hardcore fans, big fans, who are not hip to this stuff, that are not sitting there reading FanGraphs and doing sortable stats.
+And that’s still a significant part and probably the majority of baseball fans, and these arguments are still being played out in the media, with the Cabrera-Trout MVP, and the annual Hall of Fame debates.
+The combination of that drove me to think I could put this into a book.
+I have enough essays in these that I could write a book.

-And then the other part was just realizing actually as I now get older and I look back, I can see I’ve actually had a unique vantage point to witness this, because I never considered myself something special within the movement, except that I was the only guy on TV talking about it who was also interested.
-So I’m the only one on TV pushing this, but I never really thought I need to write a book, I didn’t have that level of pretentiousness.
-But after going to MLB Network and realizing well, who else has had my situation?
+The other part was just realizing actually as I now get older and I look back, I can see I’ve actually had a unique vantage point to witness this.
+I never considered myself something special within the movement, except that I was the only guy on TV talking about it who was also interested.
+So I’m the only one on TV pushing this but I never really thought I need to write a book, I didn’t have that level of pretentiousness.
+After going to MLB Network and realizing well, who else has had my situation?
 Who else has been in my place, that has had this unique viewpoint?

 MMO: Do you feel that Major League Baseball, the front offices, scouts, and fans are more embracive, or getting to that point, with advanced stats in general?

 MMO: Are there certain metrics you look at right away when evaluating players?
-For instance, pitchers (FIP, ERA+) and hitters (OPS+, WPA)?
+For instance, pitchers (FIP, ERA+) and hitters (OPS+, wRC+)?

-Brian: I think you start with the basics, you start with the question of, what are you trying to find?
+Brian: I think you start with the basics, you start with the question of: what are you trying to find?
 What are you actually looking at?
 Normally you just want to see the value of the player, what is he actually producing?
-So I would still start with the slash line; I want to know his on-base and his slugging, I want to know those two numbers, I don’t want them together.
-That tells me a little more of the story than just his OPS+.
-I don’t want to know his OPS as much because if I can get OPS+ I’d rather have that, give me the park adjustment and also give me how it is relative to the run scoring environment.
+I would still start with the slash line.
+I want to know his on-base and his slugging, I want to know those two numbers, I don’t want them together.
+That tells me a little more of the story than just his OPS.
+I don’t want to know his OPS as much because if I can get OPS+ I’d rather have that; give me the park adjustment and also give me how it is relative to the run scoring environment.

-But beyond that it’s really just keep your eyes open, again, I wouldn’t ignore – and I wrote an essay on this this past off season – I don’t ignore that Mike Napoli had 34 home runs and 101 RBI this past year, that tells you something.
-That’s not nothing just because I railed the last 25 years saying this stuff isn’t how to judge a player, but it also doesn’t mean NOTHING, it means SOMETHING.
+Beyond that it’s really just keep your eyes open.
+I wouldn’t ignore – and I wrote an essay on this this past off season – I don’t ignore that Mike Napoli had 34 home runs and 101 RBI this past year, that tells you something.
+That’s not nothing just because I railed the last 25 years saying this stuff isn’t how to judge a player, but it also doesn’t mean nothing, it means something.
 So it shouldn’t be killed dead, it should be wounded a little bit and taken down a peg.

 MMO: Can you talk to me about what your day-to-day schedule is like when preparing for MLB Network?
 What type of prep work goes in before your shows?

 I remember having Jim Kaat on the show, and of course Jim Kaat is an all-time great, [and] is defending the win.
-And I went to look at some seasons where his win/loss records made no sense, just to point it out to him.
-Because almost everybody, Al Leiter, Joe Magrane, John Smoltz, almost everybody I work with, they all have one season where they go, you know I was better THAT year than the year I won 20.
+I went to look at some seasons where his win/loss records made no sense, just to point it out to him.
+Because almost everybody, Al Leiter, Joe Magrane, John Smoltz, almost everybody I work with, they all have one season where they go, you know, I was better that year than the year I won 20.

 Brian: Well I have two answers for that: 1.
 Yes, it’s inevitable.
 2. It depends.
 I actually just wrote an afterward for the paperback for the book which comes out in July, so I just went over all of this, and what kind of crystallized in my mind was that if everybody – and we learn this through decades of baseball – if everybody just does the same thing, nobody gets cute, then nobody gets hurt.
 Meaning, if everybody just starts going back to just starting pitchers go out there and you pitch them six or seven, do your best, and we’ll have more bullpen arms but let’s not have anyone do anything drastic, let the Rays get cute, who cares!
 They’re only going to do so much and they’re buried down there, nobody’s watching, let them get cute as long as nobody else does we’re fine.

-But what Terry Francona did last year in the playoffs was make everyone look bad.
+What Terry Francona did last year in the playoffs was make everyone look bad.
 Because when a guy does something smart and it’s successful, what happens?
 Everybody has to, you have to do it.
-Or you’re in a competitive environment, especially now, now the writers will kill you, now your owners who have economics degrees or run big financial companies, they’re going to come down and say what are we doing exactly?
+Or you’re in a competitive environment, especially now.
+Now the writers will kill you, now your owners who have economics degrees or run big financial companies, they’re going to come down and say what are we doing exactly?
 Why is Terry Francona doing that and we can’t do that, you want to explain that to me?